Lightnicus/omnipay-swipehq/README.md

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar update

-## ToDo
+## Tests

-- The tests have been copied from another driver library and have yet to be integrated.
+- Four fail: testAuthorizeParameters, testCompleteAuthorizeParameters, testPurchaseParameters, and testCompletePurchaseParameters in GatewayTestCase.php.
+These are a base suite of tests that come with Omnipay.
+There appears to be problems with returning data from getMerchant_id and getApi_key functions from within PaymentPageAuthorizeRequest class.

 Pull request are welcome!

 ## Getting Started